Renormalization-group improved Higgs to two gluons decay rate: Summary

+This work is motivated by a recent advancement in the computation of the $H \rightarrow gg$ decay rate in the limit of a heavy top quark and any number of massless light flavours at N$^4$LO in reference~\cite{Herzog:2017dtz}.
+We investigate the $\Gamma (H \rightarrow gg)$ decay width in four different renormalization schemes, namely, $\overline{\text{MS}}$, SI, OS, and miniMOM.
+We first discuss our predictions in the FOPT, and then compare these predictions to those obtained in the RGSPT.
 In the case of the FOPT expansions, the $\Gamma (H \rightarrow gg)$ decay width is highly sensitive to the RG scale up to the order $\rm N^2LO$, and stabilizes at the order $\rm N^4LO$.
-We notice that the predictions of the $\Gamma (H \rightarrow gg)$ decay width are approximately similar in the SI and OS schemes due to the almost similar coefficients of the expansions.
-The $\overline{\text{MS}}$ and miniMOM schemes behave differently than SI and OS schemes.
 We observe that the summation of leading logarithms in the RGSPT expansions exhibits good stability and reduced sensitivity to RG scale $\mu$.
 This is starkly obvious up to the order $\rm N^2LO$.
 The FOPT expansions begin to catch up with the behaviour of the RGSPT expansions from $\rm N^3LO$ onward.
 Moreover, the RGSPT expansions show a stable behaviour in different RG schemes as well.
 The largest uncertainty in our predictions for the $\Gamma (H \rightarrow gg)$ decay width arises due to the $1\%$ change in the strong coupling $\alpha_s (M_Z^2)$, and is in the range $(2.5-2.6) \%$ in the $\overline{\text{MS}}$, SI and OS schemes.
 The corresponding range in the miniMOM scheme is $(2.3-2.4) \%$, which is slightly less than those obtained in the $\overline{\text{MS}}$, SI and OS schemes.
-The uncertainty due to the truncation of the perturbative series is smaller than that of the strong coupling $\alpha_s (M_Z^2)$.
-We notice that the uncertainty of the order $1\%$ in the $\Gamma (H \rightarrow gg)$ decay width may not be in the reach of the LHC.
-However, this precision may be accessible to a future $e^+ e^-$ linear collider\cite{Fujii:2015jha}.

-We have also estimated the higher order effects to the $\Gamma (H \rightarrow gg)$ decay width using the APAP formalism.
-The higher order beahviour of the perturbative expansions is alternatively determined by the PBA formalism, and found to be in agreement with that of the APAP formalism.
-The PBA formalism performs slightly better for the miniMOM scheme.
-The $\Gamma (H \rightarrow gg)$ decay width is showing stability at higher orders in APAP as well as PBA frameworks, and it becomes less dependent on the higher order corrections in the SI and OS schemes.
-The RGSPT expansions continue to show greater stablity against the RG scale as well as at higher orders in the APAP and in the PBA frameworks.
+We have also estimated the higher-order effects on the $\Gamma (H \rightarrow gg)$ decay width using the APAP formalism.
+The higher-order behaviour of the perturbative expansions is alternatively determined by the PBA formalism, and found to be reasonably in agreement with that of the APAP formalism for the $\overline{\text{MS}}$, SI, and OS schemes.
+The $\Gamma (H \rightarrow gg)$ decay width is showing stability at higher-orders in the APAP as well as in the PBA frameworks, and it becomes less dependent on the higher-order corrections in all schemes.
+The RGSPT expansions continue to show greater stability against the RG scale at higher-orders in the APAP as well as in the PBA frameworks.